-Numerous prominent researchers have confirmed and extended these findings.
-Professor Arne May, one of the world's leading researchers on the structural neuroimaging of headache pain, reports that VBM studies show significant changes in grey matter in patients with chronic headache, chronic back pain, and phantom limb pain.
-The more grey matter a subject has lost, the more sensitive he or she becomes to pain.
+significant changes in grey matter in patients with chronic headache, chronic back pain, and phantom limb pain.
+The more grey matter a person has lost, the more sensitive he or she becomes to pain.
 In a meta-review of the burgeoning research on structural pain imaging, May reports that chronic pain most frequently leads to atrophy in the frontal lobes, followed by atrophy in the cingulate cortex and the insula.
-Similarly, David Boorsook, a Harvard-based pain researcher, has reported characteristic structural, functional and molecular changes in brain regions in patients with chronic neuropathic pain, complex regional pain disorder, and fibromyalgia.
-This ability to determine which parts of the brain are compromised by specific chronic pain conditions "revolutionizes therapeutic
+Similarly, David Borsook, a Harvard-based pain researcher, has reported characteristic structural, functional, and molecular changes in brain regions in patients with chronic neuropathic pain, complex regional pain disorder, and fibromyalgia.
+This ability to determine which parts of the brain are compromised by specific chronic pain conditions "revolutionizes therapeutic approaches to chronic pain" by helping achieve diagnostic specificity and pointing toward neurological targets for intervention.